ishank4/ishank4.github.io/work.md

 - 3) DRAM architecture related tests for FBPA .
 - 4) Flair understanding of various memory types HBM/Gddr5/Gddr5x/Sddr4
 - 5) Working now with 'High Speed Hub' team for functional and performance verification of the unit.
+- 6) CPU verification of Design for Debug(DFD) unit for APB2JTAG and WDT IPs.
+- 7) ARM debug verification at SOC level for CPU subsystem
+- 8) ARM JTAG interface verification and testplan execution

 ### Projects worked upon
 - GPU Project